makeabilitylab/physcomp/resources/index.md

 ## Books

 I've gone through many electronics and microcontroller books.
 Here are some of my favorites.
 I've attempted to provide EBook library links whenever possible.
+If you click on the O'Reilly links, when the login prompt occurs, use your @uw.edu email and it should open the linked book and allow access.

 ### Electronics